syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 kubectl delete cluster my-cluster
 ```

 > **IMPORTANT**: In order to ensure a proper clean-up of your infrastructure, you must always delete the cluster object.
-Deleting the entire cluster template with kubectl delete -f capi-quickstart.yaml might lead to pending resources that have to be cleaned up manually.
+Deleting the entire cluster template with `kubectl delete -f capi-quickstart.yaml` might lead to pending resources that have to be cleaned up manually.

-Delete management cluster with
+Instead, delete management cluster with the help of [kind](https://kind.sigs.k8s.io/).

 ```shell
 kind delete cluster